 Dental Fillings in Fairfield, CT

 Cosmetic & Reconstructive Dentistry provides dental filling services in Fairfield, CT.
-Call 203-255-6878 to learn more and schedule your appointment.
+Call 203-255-6878 to learn more or click here to book an appointment.

 When a tooth has a cavity, we use a dental filling to restore its function, appearance, and strength.
 Once a cavity forms, it cannot be reversed and if left untreated will continue to grow leading to significant decay that requires a crown, bridge, root canal, or dental implant to restore the tooth.
 Early treatment is always key to preventing the need for more complex restorative dental work.